Make sure you avoid these 3 common errors:

 - Annual Leave in Advance being confused with Holiday Pay

 Annual Leave Balances

-The most common Annual Leave error we find in Xero is that the balances are incorrect.
-It generally happens when the employees’ standard hours change or they are working irregular hours.
-For these situations, in Xero Payroll a Manual Adjustment will generally be required to keep the Annual Leave Balance correct.
+The most common Annual Leave error I find in Xero is incorrect balances.
+This generally happens when the employees’ standard hours change or they are working irregular hours.
+For these situations a Manual Adjustment will generally be required to keep the Annual Leave Balance correct.
 There is no warning about this so it’s often missed.

-This is because Annual Leave in NZ is kept in Days/Weeks, whereas Xero Payroll keeps Annual Leave balances in Hours.
-So when standard hours change, the number of hours in the employment tab of Xero Payroll that is representing a Day/Week, changes.
+Annual Leave by NZ law is accrued in Days/Weeks, whereas Xero Payroll keeps Annual Leave balances in Hours.
+So when standard hours change, the number of hours Xero Payroll is using to represent a Day/Week, changes.
 Here’s an example.

 Your employee used to work 20 hours a week – represented in Xero Payroll as 5 hours, 4 days a week.
 Therefore 1 week Annual Leave will be represented by 20 hours.
-If the employee then changes to 30 hours a week standard hours, then all of sudden Xero Payroll is representing a week as 30 hours, not 20.
-So the Annual Leave 4 week allocation will change from 80 to 120 hours.
+If the employee then changes to 30 hours a week standard hours, then now Xero Payroll is representing a week as 30 hours, not 20.
+So the Annual Leave 4 week accrual will change from 80 to 120 hours.

-Annual Leave balances in Days/Weeks should be based on current work patterns, not past ones.
-So if an employee had an AL balance of 80 hours (based on working 20 hours a week), and then they change to 30 hours a week, you would most likely need to adjust the AL balance up to 120 hours, as that is the new representation of 4 weeks for that employee.
+Annual Leave balances in Days/Weeks should be based on the current work patterns, not past ones.
+So if an employee had an Annual Leave balance of 80 hours (based on working 20 hours a week), and then they change to 30 hours a week, you would need to adjust the Annual Leave balance up to 120 hours, as that is the new representation of 4 weeks for that employee.

 - A different number of Annual Leave hours accrued in different years

 - Random Annual Leave or other Leave accruals